haixingfang/GrainRecon/README.md

   - in the output folder, files in the format of e.g. 1DS.mat, pos1.mat, SeedingIndexing1.mat will be stored and the number corresponds to the iteration number.
 ## 3) Merge regions and identify grains:
   - run GrainMapping_assemble_vol.m, it will generate an .h5 file, a .dream3d file and a .xdmf file, which you can use ParaView for 3D visualization
-  - Optionally, you can force this function to use the strategy of "completeness competing" to correct suspicious voxels and compute for empty voxels.<br>By default, grains with fewer than 5 voxels or with seeding completeness lower than a threshold will be checked by this strategy.
+  - Optionally, you can force this function to use the strategy of "completeness competing" to correct suspicious voxels and compute for empty voxels.
+By default, grains with fewer than 5 voxels or with seeding completeness lower than a threshold will be checked by this strategy.
 ## 4) Geometry fitting:
   - If geometry is needed to be fitting (this is usually the case with the first time grain reconstruction), run GrainMapping_geo_fit.m to fit 7 parameters, including P0y, P0z, dety00, detz00, tilt_x, tilt_y and tilt_z.
-  - After geometry fitting, you may repeat steps of 2-3 to redo/refine grain mapping results.
+  - After geometry fitting, you may repeat steps of 2-3 to redo/refine grain mapping results.<br>

-All the codes have been tested executable with a Matlab version 2020a or later.
+### All the codes have been tested executable with a Matlab version 2020a or later.

 # Example
 An example of a virtual Fe sample containing 6 grains have been included. <br>
 The reconstruction time is about 20 min with gpu methods.

 # License
 This package is free to use, ditribute and adapt for non-commercial use only.
 See LICENSE for license rights and limitations (CC BY-NC 4.0).